|

 Getting new windows was the most fun of all.
 The windows we took out were original to our 1920 house.
 I remember every winter morning we would have to take a squeegee to them to get all the excess water off the window.
 And when the extra-wide trim was added, it really made a beautiful statement.
 (You can see the before and after window pics in the window seat section below).

-• Complete renovation and tearing the walls down to the studs
+• Complete renovation and tear the walls down to the studs

-• Replaced sink with a vintage farmhouse sink
+• Replace sink with a vintage farmhouse sink

-• Replaced lighting fixture in the eating area
+• Replace lighting fixture in the eating area

 100-year-old kitchen renovation